Mortgage Retention: How does it work?

 How a broker can help find the right solution

-Brokers are useful allies when you need to find a lender that will support a specific strategy.
-So if you’re comfortable with the idea of mortgage retention, have funds set aside for repairs and would choose this route over a potentially messy negotiation with the seller, they can recommend lenders that regularly make this type of offer.
+Brokers are useful allies when finding a lender that supports a specific strategy.
+If you’re comfortable with the idea of mortgage retention, have funds set aside for repairs, and would choose this route over a potentially messy negotiation with the seller, they can recommend lenders that regularly make this type of offer.

-If you get in touch we can arrange for a broker we work with to contact you.
-With their extensive experience in this field, you’ll get access to many more deals than if you were to do the research yourself, as not all will be visible to the public.
+If you get in touch, we can arrange for a broker we work with to contact you.
+With their extensive experience in this field, they’ll give you access to more deals than if you were to do the research yourself, as not all will be visible to the public.

-The following lenders are known to impose suggested retentions however low the amount.
+The following lenders impose suggested retentions, however low the amount.

 • TSB